pcpa/owl/README.md

 owl
 ===

-C/C++ programming language using GNU lightning
+C/C++ like programming language using GNU lightning